 MESA works closely with industry partners and the University of California, California State University, the California Community Colleges, the Association of Independent Colleges and Universities, and the State Department of Education.
 MESA is nationally recognized for its innovative academic development program.

 - Academic Excellence Workshops (AEWs).
 Students are scheduled in the same core math and science classes and taught how to successfully master complex technical ideas and principles through a collaborative approach.

 - Academic advising/counseling.
 Students receive individualized academic guidance and develop multi-year plans so they can take courses in the most effective sequence and transfer in a timely manner.

 - Student study center.
 This dedicated multipurpose space is the hub for study, workshops, special activities, and information sharing.
-It is a key element in building a close learning community.
+It is a critical element in building a close learning community.

 - Connect Students to our Transfer Office: MESA collaborates with Transfer counselors through workshops, and visits to four-year universities.